There are many fantastic day trips from Milan—it’s just a matter of picking the one that best suits your needs and interests.

 Venice

-Venice hardly needs any introduction.
-Capital of the region of Veneto, this is one of the most incredible places to visit in Italy, if not in the world.
 Many travelers complain that it is too packed with tourists or too expensive.
-Yet, it does deserve a visit for sure.
-Though I’d recommending spending a few days in Venice to soak in the atmosphere, if time and budget are limited, you can go for just a day.
+Yet, it definitely deserves a visit.
+Though I’d recommend spending a few days in Venice to soak in the atmosphere, if time and budget are limited, you can go for just a day.

 The city has plenty of interesting places to explore, and it is small enough that it’s easy to see them even on day trips from Milan.
-Among the unmissable places, there are: Rialto Bridge and the Gran Canale, San Marco Square and the Campanile, Doge’s Palace, Saint Mark’s Basilica.
-I also recommend walking around the Ghetto degli Ebrei, it is quieter than the rest of the city and very pleasant.
-Last but not least, after a short boat ride it is possible to explore the nearby island of Burano and Murano.
+Among the unmissable places are Rialto Bridge and the Gran Canale, San Marco Square and the Campanile, Doge’s Palace, and Saint Mark’s Basilica.

 Florence